 The most common movement disorder is essential tremor.
-It affects one in 20 people under the age of 40 and one in five people over 65.
+It affects one in 20 people under the age of 40 years and one in five people over 65 years.

 Dyskinesia literally means abnormal (dys) movements (kinesia).
-It is characterized by spasms, tics and twitches or more complex slow writhing movements (athetosis), rapid, jerky movements (chorea) or spasm of a group of muscles (dystonia).
+It is characterized by spasms, tics and twitches;by more complex slow writhing movements (athetosis); rapid, jerky movements (chorea); or spasm of a group of muscles (dystonia).

-There may be hypokinesia or paucity of movement or akinesia lack of movements and brady kinesia or slowing of movements.
-These are all commonly seen in Parkinson’s disease.
+Sometimes the main symptom may be hypokinesia or paucity of movement; akinesia, or lack of movements; and bradykinesia, or slowing of movements.
+These are all commonly seen in Parkinson’s disease and other similar conditions.

 Tired, stressed muscles are prone to dystonia.
 Anxiety and sharp emotions may also trigger dystonias.

-These are small movements or twitches that are repeated in a group of muscles.
+These are small repetitive movements or twitches of a group of muscles.
 The movements that may result include blinking, shrugging, grunting or grimacing.

 Restless legs syndrome